 In 2003, the Arts Council made contact with the Health Service Executive (HSE).
 A working group, drawn from the arts sector, HSE Information and Advice Persons, and Arts Council staff, was convened to devise guidelines based on Children First.

 In 2004, the HSE delivered 'Keeping Safe' training to arts organisations in four locations around the country.
 This process provided the basic framework for the development of the Arts Council's Child Protection Guidelines.

 The National Vetting Bureau (Children and Vulnerable Persons) Bill 2012 & 2016 provides a statutory framework for Garda vetting and disclosures procedures.

 The Bill is part of a suite of legislation to protect children and was developed in accordance with the Programme for Government.
 This includes the publication of the Criminal Justice (Withholding of Information) Bill and the Children First Bill 2012.

 The National Vetting Bureau Database

-Under the Bill, the National Vetting Bureau (the new name to be given to the Garda Central Vetting Unit) will be required to establish a database consisting of
+Under the Bill, the National Vetting Bureau (the new name to be given to the Garda Central Vetting Unit) are required to establish a database consisting of

 - a register of specified information, and